javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 If you run it, then probably you'll see multiple cookies.
 That's because `document.cookie=` operation does not overwrite all cookies.
 It only sets the mentioned cookie `user`.

-Technically, name and value can have any characters, but to keep the formatting valid they should be escaped using a built-in `encodeURIComponent` function:
+Technically, name and value can have any characters, to keep the valid formatting they should be escaped using a built-in `encodeURIComponent` function:

 ```js run
 // special values, need encoding